 It can happen if you often drive a car in rural places.
 To fix this problem, look for those unessential items in the rotor and the brake pad and remove them if found.

 The automobile’s squeaking noise usually comes from either brakes or belts.
 If you experience squeaking noise coming from underneath the hood, the belts may be slipping.
-You can determine if the brake system or the belt causing the problem.
+You can determine if the brake system having the problem.